-- Add the potato to a pot and cover with water by 1 inch.
+Add the potato to a pot and cover with water by 1 inch.

 Bring to a boil, then cover and turn the heat to medium-low.
 Cook until the potato chunks are tender and a knife easily inserts into the thickest chunk, between 10 and 15 minutes.
 Drain.

 While the potato cooks, peel and mince the garlic and onion, and defrost and wash the kale.
 Pull the kale leaves from any large stalks.
 Finely chop the leaves.
 Discard or reserve the stalks for another use.

 Melt the butter in a large skillet set on medium heat.
 When it is done foaming, add the garlic and onion and stir to coat.
 Cook until the onions are soft and translucent, about 5 minutes.

 Add the kale to the skillet and stir to coat.
 Cook until the greens have wilted and brightened in color, about 3 minutes.

 Pour the milk into the skillet.
 When the liquid starts to simmer, add the drained potatoes and cheese or yogurt.
 Mash the mixture until mostly smooth.
 A little texture is okay as long as there are no large clumps of potato or kale.

 Remove the skillet from the heat.
 Cool to room temperature before serving.